Select Dynamic field

 3. Get better at relaxed breathing

-Since you don’t use any oxygen equipment during the dive, it’s essential to make sure that you are breathing the right way.
+Since you don’t use any oxygen equipment during the dive, it’s essential to ensure you are breathing correctly.
 First, being calm and relaxed underwater under high pressure is essential.
-Knowing how to relax and control your breaths consciously can help you conserve precious oxygen when you’re in the deep.
+Knowing how to consciously relax and control your breaths can help conserve precious oxygen when you’re in the deep.

 The Frenzel technique is one of the most critical breathing techniques recommended by professional, free divers and instructors.
 It will allow you to quickly equalize the pressure in your ears as you dive deeper and deeper downwards.